 3.50 euros reduced

 The King's House is located 1800 m above sea level and only accessible on foot.
-It is a walk of 3 to 4 hours!
+The walk up and down takes 6 to 7 hours!

 Alpine Garden / Branch of the Munich Botanic Garden